 These Apple Pie Cinnamon Rolls have all the flavors of a classic apple pie stuffed in cinnamon bun form.
 Fluffy buns are swirled around tender apples, then drizzled with a simple vanilla icing.

 Remember that time I decided to chase a wild and crazy idea by combining an apple crisp with overnight french toast?
 And then I added bourbon to it?
-The end result was ah-mazing and….
+The end result was this french toast casserole and it was ah-mazing.
+And you know what?
 I think I did it again.
 Except this time, I kitchen magick-ed apple pie into cinnamon rolls!

 The inspiration came about pretty much like this.
 There I was looking at our haul of apples from an orchard visit and lighting done struck my brain.
 Right then and there, I decided that I was going to make cinnamon buns that tasted like apple pie.
 Then, I was going to put icing on them.